BISF House: What are they? The issues? & Can you sell?

 Indeed you can.
-While house repayments for a BISF house are hard to come by (as many owners will know), they're by no means impossible to get.
+While mortgages for a BISF house are hard to come by (as many owners will know), they're by no means impossible to get.

 All of which makes insurers a good deal more tentative about lending, as through their 'risk orientated' spectacles, BISF houses can be a red flag.
 However, saying that, there are a few precautions that you and your buyer can take to up the chances of approval.
 Here's a couple to consider...

 Tips for sellers

 Because lenders (just like insurers) are all about risk, putting their doubts at ease is essential.
 A chore that surprisingly isn't as hard as you think!